 In general, these trade-offs suggest the need for the use of several forms of taxation to off-set specific impacts or defects in a particular tax.
 This type of complementary approach is considered a taxation "best practice."
-Often this approach means a combination of taxes on different types of economic activity or outcomes.
-As has been previously noted, taxes generally are imposed on wealth (such as a property tax), income (such as an income tax) or consumption (such as a general sales or excise tax).
-A balanced structure seeks to combine these approaches.
-In tax parlance, this sort of a balanced approach is sometimes referred to as a 'three legged stool.'

-62 According to the FTA, 7 states have a single bracket and a broad-based individual income tax (Colorado, Illinois, Indiana, Massachusetts, Michigan, North Carolina, Pennsylvania and Utah).
+&lt;sup>62 According to the FTA, 7 states have a single bracket and a broad-based individual income tax (Colorado, Illinois, Indiana, Massachusetts, Michigan, North Carolina, Pennsylvania and Utah).
 Of the remaining 34 states, the number of brackets ranges from a low of 2 (Kansas) to a high of 10 (Missouri).
-The FTA survey was prior to Hawaii's 2017 change that increased its number of brackets to 12.
+The FTA survey was prior to Hawaii's 2017 change that increased its number of brackets to